Skip to main content

 • More food may be needed if your dog is energetic, or highly active.

-For puppies, please refer to our puppy feeding guide for specific recommendations on how much raw food to feed a growing dog.
+For puppies, please refer to our puppy feeding guide for specific recommendations on how much food to feed a growing dog.

 Always monitor your dog’s weight, energy levels, and overall health to ensure you’re feeding the right amount.